QubesOS/qubes-doc/Qmemman.md

 Similarly, when there is need for Xen free memory (for instance, in order to create a new VM), traditionally the memory is obtained from dom0 only.
 When *qmemman* is running, it offers interface to obtain memory from all domains.

-To sum up, pros and cons.
+To sum up, *qmemman* pros and cons.
 Pros:

 -   provides automatic balancing of memory across participating PV and HVM domains, based on their memory demand
--   works well in practise, particularly with less than 1% CPU consumption in the idle case
+-   works well in practice, with less than 1% CPU consumption in the idle case
 -   simple, concise implementation

 Cons: